 The most common side effects around the injection site include:

 - temporary soreness

 If non-sterile needles are used, you may be at risk for contracting blood-borne illnesses, infection, and diseases.
-You must ensure your acupuncturist uses sterile needles and disposes of them after each use.
+You must ensure your SF acupuncturist uses sterile needles and disposes of them after each use.